The Aspiring Solopreneur

 Matt Theriault:

 Some people say, oh, my gosh.
-You're you're the same in person as you are on the podcast.
+You're the same in person as you are on the podcast.
 So I think as you're building a brand, the authenticity and just being yourself, even if you don't like who you are, there are other people out there just like you that will like you.
 So like not trying to please everybody and just being yourself and and not being afraid to to voice an opinion and and have a voice, and I think that's really important to to building a brand.
-And if you look at the people that are really big, whether the I mean, I guess some people, it's it's difficult to tell whether they're faking it or not unless you met them in real person.
+And if you look at the people that are really big, whether the I mean, I guess some people, it's difficult to tell whether they're faking it or not unless you met them in real person.

 Matt Theriault: